binrey/find-regular-image/README.md

 # find-regular-image
-Find regular pattern on image
+Locate vertical strip on image with high periodic structure.
+For example vertical row of windows